Muzry/MChat_Server/README.md

 - [ ] 好友动态

 ---
-This repo is coding for simulating Wechat_Server with Java.
+This repo is coding for simulating some functions of Wechat_Server with Java.
 This projecet will implement following functions:

 - [ ] Register